jonthegeek/factory/README.md

 #> function(x) {
 #>     x ^ exponent
 #>   }
-#> <environment: 0x00000000163e5650>
+#> <environment: 0x0000000016cd2540>
 ```

 You can make functions that are easier to understand, but building the
-function factory is much more difficulty (from [Advanced R by Hadley
+function factory is much more difficult (from [Advanced R by Hadley
 Wickham (2nd Edition), 19.7.4: Creating
 functions](https://adv-r.hadley.nz/quasiquotation.html#new-function)):